ebarrach/SmartDataProject/code/README.md

 ## 📄 License

-This documentation and related structure are licensed **"All Rights Reserved"**.
+This documentation and its associated structure are licensed **"All Rights Reserved"**.
-See the root `LICENSE` file for additional terms.
+Refer to the root `LICENSE` file for additional terms.